bbowl/AJS_NK/README.md

-Playwright project that tests https://www.saucedemo.com/ web site
+Playwright project that tests https://www.saucedemo.com/ website

 Requirements:
 ---
-NodeJS 18+
+- NodeJS 18+
-VSCode or any other IDE
+- VSCode or any other IDE
-GitHub account
+- GitHub account

 Setup:
 ---